Quickstart: Provision a simulated TPM device using the Azure IoT C SDK

 - From the left-hand menu in the Azure portal, click All resources and then select your Device Provisioning service.
-Open the Manage Enrollments blade for your service, and then click the Individual Enrollments tab.
+Open Manage Enrollments for your service, and then click the Individual Enrollments tab.
 Select the REGISTRATION ID of the device you enrolled in this Quickstart, and click the Delete button at the top.

 - From the left-hand menu in the Azure portal, click All resources and then select your IoT hub.
-Open the IoT Devices blade for your hub, select the DEVICE ID of the device you registered in this Quickstart, and then click Delete button at the top.
+Open IoT Devices for your hub, select the DEVICE ID of the device you registered in this Quickstart, and then click Delete button at the top.

 In this Quickstart, you’ve created a TPM simulated device on your machine and provisioned it to your IoT hub using the IoT Hub Device Provisioning Service.
 To learn how to enroll your TPM device programmatically, continue to the Quickstart for programmatic enrollment of a TPM device.